People do judge a book by its cover.

 Then, as I started to discover what the series actually was, I realized that it needed to be a dark cover to resonate with my brand.
 The white background was my non-fiction brand, not my fiction brand.
 So we went with the darker cover with the woman with the gun.

 Then I decided that the gun wasn't necessary and I should get rid of that.
-Jane did this final design with the woman in London.
-And the other books in the series resonate with that image design.
+Jane did another design with the woman in London.
+We redid the trilogy in 2020 to simplify the books entirely.

 So don't worry.

 If you are in control of the publishing process, you can update your covers later.